What is a Modal in web design?

 Asana: Asana employs simple, focused modals for task editing and creation, keeping the user in the flow of their project management.

-- Tools to help: If you’ll be incorporating modals heavily into your website, consider exploring modal libraries or frameworks (like Bootstrap or React Modal) to simplify their creation and management.
+- Leverage the right tools: If your site relies heavily on modals, consider using modal libraries or frameworks (like Bootstrap or React Modal) to make their design and management easier.